umg-kmr/SWIM/docs/GQ_calculator.md

    Determines the field value $\phi_{\text{initial}}$ corresponding to a given $Q_{\text{initial}}$ such that a desired duration of inflation is obtained.

 2. **$G(Q)$ computation (`find_GQ.py`)**
-   Uses these initial conditions to solve the background as well as perturbation equations and computes:
+   Uses these initial conditions to solve the background and perturbation equations using either the stochastic or deterministic solver and computes:

 $$G(Q_*) = \left.\frac{P_{\mathrm{numerical}}}{P_{\mathrm{analytical}}}\right|_{Q = Q_*}$$